 Here, the basic structure is complete.
 While there’s still plenty left to do, several of the key sustainable elements have been installed and it’s finally shaping up into a traditional Cape Cod style house.

-Up next, we’ll take a look at the finishing exterior touches, then move inside.
+Up next, we’ll take a look inside.
 Stay tuned!